Draft-Fusion/Creators-Of-The-Haunted/README.md

 I hope this gives some incite on all of the items and other things found within the game itself :)
 Please enjoy it <3

-            Sharp Stick -Player attack +1
-            Torch       -Player attack +2
-            Knife       -Player attack +3

-I hope this gives some insite on all of the items and other things found within the game itself :)
-Please enjoy it <3